SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 #### Optimization Remark.

-Note that this implementation of `printOn:` is suboptimal since it is creating a separate stream (during the invocation of `faces printString`) instead of reusing the stream passed as argument.
+Note that this implementation of `printOn:` is suboptimal since it is creating a separate stream (during the invocation of `faces printString`) instead of reusing the stream passed as an argument.
 A better solution is to rewrite `printOn:` as follows:

 ```
 Die >> printOn: aStream